jtarrieu/mare.data/README.md

 # MARE.DATA
 ## batch_extraction

+Tasks to achieve :
+- [x] Study solution both with Kafka connect and using extract script
+- [x] Insert data into mariadb
+- [ ] Define batches size and which data need to be extracted
+- [x] Connect to mariadb
+- [x] Extract data from mariadb
+- [ ] Unify tables from the same database into one document
+- [ ] Convert data into ndjon format

 In this branch we implement :
 1. the extraction of data from mariadb database in batches (extract.ipynb)
 2. the conversion from csv like into json (extract.ipynb)